IndyCar Series on NBC: Downturn

 In the mid-1980s, CART began airing races on ABC and ESPN.
 The number of races NBC covered each season began to dwindle during the late portion of the decade.
 In addition, the broadcasts on NBC were more often tape-delayed and edited, while those on ABC and ESPN were usually live and "flag-to-flag".
 As the sport was growing in popularity, the organization naturally preferred the more desirable live telecasts.

 By 1990, NBC carried only one race each year in July, the Meadowlands Grand Prix.
 After a three-year hiatus, the final season that NBC had aired a CART race was in 1994, with its coverage of the Toronto race.
 Jim Lampley (who called the Indy 500 on ABC in 1986-1987) was the anchor for the 1994 telecast.

-NBC went away from auto racing after 1994, and did not air another major race until the NASCAR Pennzoil 400 in late 1999.
+NBC went away from auto racing after 1994, and did not air another major race until the 1999 Grand Prix of Sonoma for the American Le Mans Series.